stenson/mfi/articles/wendy-wang.md

 ƒ«img:/gif/wendy2.gif» [Wendy Wang](http://www.thesweethurt.com/) plays her 3/4-sized Kimball piano. (§:gif)

+∂Wendy Wang is a musician, composer, and Los Angeles native.
+Her work has appeared in movies and on television, and she has performed with, produced, and engineered for a who’s-who of excellent musicians.
+The first time I saw her perform was at the Hi-Hat, a new venue in the Highland Park neighborhood of Los Angeles, with her band, The Sweet Hurt. (§:intro)

+___

 ##### What was the last thing you listened to?

 I think it was a [Kacey Musgraves](/sound/musgraves.mp3) song.
 Some friends were like, “Oh, you gotta check her out.”
 But I didn’t know she was an artist until a couple days ago.
 So I was like, “Ok, yeah.”